countchrisdo/countchrisdo/README.md

-## I am a motivated and results-driven Video Game & Fullstack Developer seeking employment where my skills can be utilized and grow professionally.
+## I am a motivated and results-driven Fullstack Developer seeking employment where my skills can be utilized and grow professionally.

 <div align="center">